SimonaBuzzi/SimonaBuzzi/README.md

 - 👋 Hei, I’m @SimonaBuzzi
-- 👀 I am a PhD student at Eindhoven University of Technology
+- 👀 I am a PhD student at KU Leuven
-- 📫 How to reach me: s.buzzi@tue.nl
 - ✨ Python and C++

 <!---